codefresh-io/docs.codefresh.io/_docs/docker-registries/external-docker-registries.md

 You can also select a single registry that will serve as your [caching registry]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipeline-caching/#docker-registry-caching).

+> You cannot select Dockerhub as a caching registry, because it has very strict requirements for naming images, and our caching mechanism needs capabilities which are not possible with Dockerhub.

 Codefresh will efficiently use that registry to perform advanced caching logic for your builds

   * Codefresh will automatically examine the stored metadata to decide which past image is most relevant for caching purposes